Trauma & PTSD Treatment in Naples, Estero & Fort Myers

 At Florida Coast Counseling, we do not take a one-size-fits-all approach to trauma.
 Every person's experience is different, and your treatment should reflect that.
 Our therapists are trained in several evidence-based modalities that are considered the gold standard for trauma and PTSD treatment.

 EMDR (Eye Movement Desensitization and Reprocessing) helps your brain process stuck traumatic memories so they no longer trigger the same intense emotional and physical reactions.
+The World Health Organization's 2013 guidelines recommend EMDR as a first-line treatment for PTSD, and Shapiro's foundational research (Shapiro, 2001, Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols, and Procedures) demonstrated its efficacy across a range of trauma presentations.
 Many clients are surprised by how quickly they begin to feel relief, often within just a few sessions.

 Cognitive Processing Therapy (CPT) helps you examine and reshape the way you think about your traumatic experience.
 Many trauma survivors develop beliefs like "It was my fault" or "The world is completely unsafe."
 CPT gently helps you evaluate these thoughts and develop a more balanced perspective.